nunit/nunit/BUILDING.md

     when necessary without changing the binaries themselves.
 Of course, this means that you have to be very careful that the build is up to date before packaging.

- 2. If the compact framework or Silverlight SDK are not installed on a machine, the relevant building and testing tasks are skipped and a warning is issued.

- 3. For additional targets, refer to the build.cake script itself.
+ 2. For additional targets, refer to the build.cake script itself.